Levminer/authme-docs/settings.md

 ## Launch on startup

-?> Ideal for Windows

 Start the app after the operating system loaded.
 The app will start on the tray.

 -   Default: Off

 ## Close app to tray

-?> Ideal for Windows

-If you close the app it will not quit.
+On closing the app will not quit.
 You can open the app from the tray menu.

 -   Default: Off

+## Disable window capture

+Disables screenshots and screen capture.
+You can't record or screenshot the app.

+-   Default: On

 ## Show 2FA names